This brief guide will explain how to set up Fusion for the first time. These steps will only need to be completed once.

 On the settings screen, enter the Username and Password you use to log into the Timer Portal.
 Next, enter east01-us.chronotrack.com into the Address field and 61612 in the Port field.
 This is the connection string that will allow you to access server sessions for controllers owned by your company.

 Now, click the Set Local Output Directory button to choose where Fusion will save processed data files.
-An explorer window will open.
-Select the destination and click Open, then click Save in the settings menu.
+When the explorer window opens, select the destination and click Open.
+Now, you can choose whether or not to include Point Name Only in locally saved files.

-Next, click the Add Connection button to add output destinations to which data will be sent.
+Next, click the Add Connection button to add local or web output destinations to which processed data will be sent.
 These outputs will be the information for ChronoTrack Live, RunScore, Race Director, or whatever scoring software you will be using to score your race.
-You can add multiple Outputs and stream to multiple Outputs simultaneously.
+You can add multiple Outputs and then stream to multiple Outputs simultaneously with Fusion.

 In the Connection Info window that pops up, enter the Host Address string for the destination.
 For CT Live, this will be raceday.chronotrack.com.